freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 .. warning:: The backup file contains sensitive information!
 It should only
-             be stored on the *Admin Workstation*, or on a dedicated encrypted backup USB.
+             be stored on the *Admin Workstation*, or on a dedicated encrypted backup USB flash drive.
 .. include:: ../../includes/backup-warning.txt

-Restoring from a Backup
+Restoring from a backup
 -----------------------

 Prerequisites